gh-cli-for-education/gh-education/docs/src/practicas/tfa.md

 * [Scope Analysis Notes]()
 * Vea el Capítulo [Análisis del Contexto](/temas/scope-analysis/analisis-dependiente-del-contexto) en estos apuntes y lea el capítulo *Symbol Table Structure* y el Chapter 3 del libro de Muchnik:

-## Egg to JS Compiler
+## Translation: Egg to JS Compiler

-Extend the translator from Egg to JavaScript as described in [generating-js](/temas/translation/egg-2-js) making it as complete as possible.
+The goal is to implement a translator from Egg to JavaScript as is described in the section [Scope Analysis and Translation: Translating From Egg to JavaScript](/temas/translation/egg-2-js) of this book/site/subject.
+This task implies the study and building of the  Scope Analysis stage.
+Make it as complete as possible.

 ## Lua Compiler